Ian-Wilhite/pmp-pdf-reader/README.md

 I appreciate any contributions, whether it's in the form of code, documentation, or suggestions.

 ## Background:
 As of writing this, I am the G3 PMP coordinator, and i got really tired of copying all the data from the lodgemaster-generated pdfs into an excel sheet that I could actually compare the different lodges.
+The Performance Measurement Program (PMP) is a method created to evaluate a Lodge's performance as an organization and identify areas to improve.
+The
 I joked it might be faster for me to write a program to do it, so alas, bon apetit.
 If you are in a similar position in your lodge, section, or nationally, remember that the data only goes so far, and the real value in these positions is infomred decision making and goal setting.

 ## Contact:
 If you have any questions about PMP, this file, or anything else, shoot an email to iwilhite@netopalis.org